MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/establish-relationship-for-chid-targeting.md

 ## Processing timeline

-Typical turnaround time is 24-48 Microsoft Redmond (PST) business hours, once the approval email is received by Microsoft.
+Typical turnaround time is 24-48 Microsoft Redmond (PST) business hours after the approval email is received by Microsoft.
 Email confirmation will be sent from Microsoft to the owning company once complete.